TiagoMJFlores/sdkAPP/README.md

 - **Analytics or non-sensitive data** — a custom in-app dialog (what I implemented) is appropriate, persisted in UserDefaults.
 - **Cross-app tracking with IDFA** — the consent should be Apple's ATTrackingManager.requestTrackingAuthorization, paired with NSUserTrackingUsageDescription in Info.plist.
 The system itself shows the dialog and persists the choice; a custom one is not appropriate.

+# API note

+The protocol defines getConsentStatus() -> Bool? where nil means "no decision yet".
+I kept the signature to honour the brief, but in production I would prefer as ConsentStatus enum aligned with Apple's permission APIs — cleaner semantics and open to future states without breaking callers.